jorgechato/jorgechato/README.md

 - Golang & Java focus on heavy preference for backend and internal tools.
 - Kafka consultant & platform developer.
 - As a general rule I work with good practices with monitoring and devops.
-- Automate infra with Terraform & K8s Helm Charts.
+- Infrastructure automation with Terraform & K8s Helm Charts.

 Currently learning:
-- Vue.js
+- Rust
 - History of Asia

 I really enjoy using: